AvramRobert/buccaneer/docs/documentation.md

 do something with the errors that have been accumulated.
 * Meta: `String => B` - the "informative" case.
 This case is specifically reserved for when the interpretation yields some information about the command or the interface itself.
-In essence, it is used for things like MAN pages and input suggestions.
+In essence, it is used for things like MAN pages.
 For example, in the case of a MAN page, the string value is the page itself.

 In most situations, the thing you generally do with each of these is that you print them.
 Because this is somewhat the most common behaviour, buccaneer already provides a printing function that